voxel-tracer/jekyll-now/_posts/2018-07-29-Optimize-Memory-Transfers.md

 ## Using Pinned memory
 Looking at the bandwidth test results above, we can see that pinned host memory is nearly twice as fast than regular host memory.

-The change is really simple: instead of allocating host memory using malloc() or new() we are going to use cudaMallocHost().
+The [change](https://github.com/voxel-tracer/CudaPathTracer/commit/582cc636f83e63dbe0384e6565dd25b773a1b607) is really simple: instead of allocating host memory using malloc() or new() we are going to use cudaMallocHost().
 Pinned memory is limited though, and allocating too much of it may affect the performance of the OS.
-Here is a [link to the change](https://github.com/voxel-tracer/CudaPathTracer/commit/582cc636f83e63dbe0384e6565dd25b773a1b607)

 With This change, renderer's performance increased to **11.1M rays/s**. nvprof does show that for 10 frames we are now spending **2.4s** doing the copy instead of **4.6s**: